 What are you most excited about when it comes to the cell and gene therapy field?

 Erin: The number of lives we can positively impact.
 It’s exciting to be able to make a difference, to make the process of cell harvest more efficient so that we can help as many patients as possible.
 That’s what it’s all about.

 Julie: I see the future of the cell and gene therapy industry as having the opportunity to make a great impact.
 To be part of this industry with an organization like Be The Match® that has so much history, so much experience, so much success –it is an incredible thing to me.

 Lauren: This is the future of medicine, and we are providing hope to patients and their families where previously they may have had none.

-Discover how our team can help your company build and manage your collection center network for autologous and allogeneic cell and gene therapies.
+Discover how our team can help your company onboard and train your collection center network for autologous cell and gene therapies.